thisisehyas/Heart-Disease-Classification-KNN/README.md

 The project uses the **K-Nearest Neighbors (KNN)** algorithm on medical data from the **UCI Heart Disease dataset** for the prediction of heart disease.

-The aim is to develop a clean and reproducible machine learning pipeline that involves preprocessing, feature selection, dimensionality analysis (PCA), training, and evaluation.
+The aim is to develop a clean and reproducible machine learning pipeline that involves preprocessing, feature selection, dimensionality reduction (PCA), training, and evaluation.

 ## **Overview of the Project**